huanfez/real_multi_robot_ltl_task/README.md

-# TRo-robot-experiment (DEDS paper)
+# Lab multi-robot experiment achieving task plan synthesized from "parallel decomposition and concurrent satisfaction of LTL task specification"

-runs real robots but does not have scalability computation experiments.
+this project runs real robots but does not have scalability computation experiments.

 Ubuntu14.0